storybookjs/test-runner/README.md

   // pre-render hook
   if (preRender) await preRender(page, context);

-  // render the story and run its paly function (if applicable) await page.execute('render', context);
+  // render the story and run its play function (if applicable) await page.execute('render', context);

   // post-render hook